infinivis/Teaching-HEIGVD-CM_WEBS-2015-Labo-Doc/src/api/index.md

 ### Authentication

 To interact with the API, your client will need to be authenticated for few resources.
-This is done by using the **x-user-id** header with the user id of the client and gives something that looks like:
+This isn't yet implemented.
+This will be done by using the **x-user-id** header with the user id of the client and gives something that looks like:

 	x-user-id: <id>